SUPERbrand Volume Calculator

 -Domesticated, lower fitness, desk jobs, and weekend warrior surfers: .38gf to .42gf

 -Novice surfers, or surfers with extremely small surf, thick wetsuits or adverse conditions: .40gf to .50gf (depending on age, ability and motivation)

-*If you’re surfing in warm water and good waves, the lower end of your ratio range is recommended.
-If you’re surfing in poor conditions, looking for paddle power in crowded situations, or wearing thick wetsuits, lean towards the higher end of the range that you fall into.
+If you’re surfing in warm water and good waves, the lower end of the scale is recommended.
+If you’re surfing in poor conditions, looking for help in crowds, or wearing thick wetsuits, lean towards the higher end of the range that you fall into.

 More about GF (Guild Factor) GF measures the ratio between the surfer’s body weight and the volume (in cubic liters) of a surfboard.
 The GF number is the percentage of volume (floatation) to body weight.
 If a surfer knows his weight, he can scroll up and down the scale to find his recommended volume (keeping in mind skill and fitness).
 If a surfer knows the volume of his favorite board, or a board that feels too buoyant or not buoyant enough, he can use the chart to guide him/her in a better direction.
 As anything, this is simply another tool to make things easier when choosing a surfboard.
 Its not a means to an end, and nothing is set in stone.
 Ultimately, the surfer needs to use what feels best for them.